Q-Thomas Reader, Kloppenborg, Meyer, Patterson, Steinhauser (1990)

 2. A closely-allied rationale is to point out (as above) that the word rwme had two senses.
 But again, look at the results.
 It's simply impossible to believe that no instance of rwme in Thomas designated a male individual.
 There are, for example, five sayings which compare the kingdom to a person doing something-or-other.
 Two of these compare the kingdom to a woman, the other three compare it to ... what?
 A person of unspecified gender?
 Clearly not.
 The intended balance between men and women in these sayings is lost in the M-P translations.

 3. A linguistic rationale sometimes given is that the Coptic word rwme corresponds to Greek anthropos, which is said to be gender-neutral, as opposed to anhr/andros, which designates a male.
 The claimed correspondence simply isn't true, however.
 Rwme was used to translate both anthropos and anhr/andros in Coptic translations of the Greek NT.
 Evidently, then, the word rwme included both meanings.
-Nor can we tell which Greek word lay behind each instance of rwme in the Greek version, for only one instance is extant; in all other cases, we're guessing.
+Nor can we tell which Greek word lay behind each instance of rwme in the Coptic version, for only one instance is extant; in all other cases, we're guessing.
 Furthermore, even if everything this rationale assumes were true, it still doesn't follow that 'man' should disappear from Thomas.
 It hasn't, after all, disappeared from the Scholar's Version of the canonical gospels, and even in several parallels to Thomas sayings where the Greek has anthropos, SV has 'man' instead of Meyer-Patterson's 'person'.
+Meyer and Patterson were apparently unable to persuade their JSEM colleagues of their point of view.

 If nothing else, think of it this way: Is it at all likely that the originators of Coptic Thomas intended to refer to a woman from time to time, but never to refer to a man?
-If not, then the Meyer-Patterson family of translations, whatever their virtues, should be downgraded for their inaccuracy in this regard.
+If not, then the Meyer-Patterson family of translations, whatever their virtues, should be downgraded for the way they handled this aspect of the Gospel of Thomas.

 Main Page (or use Back key, if you came from there)